This website uses cookies to ensure you get the best experience.

 Colourful street and historic Volkswagen in Valladolid

-Day 2 – Day trip from Valladolid to Chichen Itza
+Day 2 – Day Trip from Valladolid to Chichen Itza

 Of course, one of the seven new wonders of the world is a must-see in this region and it really is worth a visit.
 In contrast to what you see online (we’re guilty of that too I guess) it’s not only the famous pyramid but also a huge archaeological complex with many ruins and even a Cenote.
 The Mayan site includes highlights like the observatory and the ballcourt so schedule a couple of hours for the visit.